Friday, April 17, 2026

 So this is what my gardening looks like this year.

 A portion of the in-ground garden mulched with hay provided by a neighbor.
+We tilled this strip on New Year's Eve, a perfect thing for starting the new year.
 Right now it contains seedlings of kale, collards, lettuce, peas and radishes.

-I'm feeling impatient, though.
-I want to pull some radishes!
-However, I have made my first harvest.
-A couple of days ago I thinned kale and kept most of the thinnings as infant kale.
-Some of them were cooked with several kinds of wild greens.
+In spite of all the growth in the garden, I'm feeling impatient.
+I want to pull some radishes now!
+I have made my first harvest.
+A couple of days ago I thinned kale (no matter how hard I try I always scatter the seed too thickly) and kept most of the thinnings as infant kale for salads, etc. Some of them were cooked with several kinds of wild greens -- garlic mustard, dandelions, nettles and cleavers.
+Eat your weeds, kids!

 The other part of my gardening adventure this year looks like this: